2021 - 2022 Studio Policies

 - Supersonics Plus and other apps.

-The annual Student Activity Fee also covers assorted expenses for performance opportunities & supplies, studio licensed music and resources that form a large part of our lending library for students.
+The annual Student Materials Fee also covers assorted expenses for performance opportunities & supplies, studio licensed music and resources that form a large part of our lending library for students.
+Entry fees for outside the studio recitals or special events will be assessed to the student directly.

 Components of Instruction: In addition to the study of piano, flute, oboe or vocal coaching, all students' lessons will include elements of music theory, sightreading and performance etiquette as we assist each student to become a well-rounded, skillful musician.
 Additionally, piano students will work to develop skills of accompanying, improvisation and harmonization.